bvssvni/oup/Syntax.md

     '       Reads the next character as Char followed by a '.
     :       Used for communcation over a socket or channel, left argument is id of object.
             Example: 3:0,0,255
+    []      Access list by index.
+    ()      Call function with following parameters

     +=      If expression, reuses the existing one and adds another term with + operator.
             If value, adds the value of the right side to the existing value.